Any form of income-earning activity--including internships--requires prior authorization from DHS (the US Department of Homeland Security).

 Full-time OPT must be completed within 14 months of the completion of studies.
 Applications are accepted within 90 days of the completion of studies and up to 60 days after.
 Students are encouraged to apply early as this will increase the possibilities of receiving the card prior to the semester's end.
 Students should not depart the US after their last day of school and may not begin employment until it has been authorized by USCIS.
 Receipt of the card allows for travel or the start of employment immediately after the completion of studies and also facilitates the job search/interview process.
 OPT must begin on a specific date within 60 days of the completion of studies date and end 12 months later.
 Employment must cease upon expiration of the card.
 Within 60 days after the card's expiration, students are expected to depart the US, transfer to another school, or adjust their status.

 While on OPT, students remain in F-1 status and must continue to abide by F-1 terms and conditions.
-You must still keep your US address current with the USCIS and the FIT Office of International Student Advisors; you must also alert the OISA of any interruptions/changes in your employment, or if you decide to pursue another program of study.
+You must still keep your US address current with DHS and FIT International Student Services; you must also alert ISS of any interruptions/changes in your employment, or if you decide to pursue another program of study.

 If traveling outside the US, students must obtain the International Student Advisor's signature on page 3 of the I-20.
 A valid F-1 visa, valid passport, the Employment Authorization Card, and the signed I-20 are required to reenter the US to resume OPT.
 It is also recommended that you travel with a letter of verification of employment from your employer.
 The letter should state that you are on OPT, that your employer is aware of your trip abroad, and that they look forward to your return to resume employment.
 While a valid F-1 visa is not required to apply for OPT or to remain in status in the US, student passports must always be valid for at least 6 months.
 See Obtaining an F-1 Visa for instructions on renewing an F-1 visa should it expire while you are on OPT and wish to travel abroad and return to the US.
 Entering the US on a visa other than F-1 at this time will result in the cancellation of employment authorization for OPT.

-On April 8, 2008, the US Department of Homeland Security (DHS) published an interim rule affecting post-completion Optional Practical Training (OPT) and the H-1B “cap-gap.”
-Although an interim rule, it took effect immediately.
-Many unanswered questions remain about these regulations.
-As we learn more, we will update this page.
+On April 8, 2008, the US Department of Homeland Security (DHS) published an interim rule affecting post-completion Optional Practical Training (OPT) and the H-1B “cap gap.”
+Although an interim rule, it took effect immediately and remains current.

 - 17-month extension of post-completion OPT for students with a science, technology, engineering, or mathematics (STEM) degree

 Students who possess a bachelor’s or higher degree in one of the so-called “STEM” fields may apply for a 17-month extension of their 12-month OPT authorization.
 The extension is available to qualified students who are employed by businesses enrolled in DHS’s E-Verify program.
-Unfortunately at this time, no FIT major falls within the DHS-designated STEM fields, so FIT students are ineligible for this benefit.
+Unfortunately at this time, only one FIT major falls within the DHS-designated STEM fields, so most FIT students are ineligible for this benefit.

 - While on post-completion OPT, students may not be unemployed for a total of more than 90 days.
 (STEM students granted an OPT extension may not be unemployed for a total of more than 120 days.)
 During post-completion OPT, F-1 status for all students is now considered dependent upon employment.